VuNgH/KosselLinearPlus-Skr1.4/README.md

-# Marlin 2.0.x for Anycubic Kossel Line Plus with SRK 1.4 Board
+# Marlin 2.0.x for Anycubic Kossel Line Plus with BTT SKR 1.4 Board

-This is a customized version of Marlin 2.0.x that has been configured to work with the SRK 1.4 board for the Anycubic Kossel Line Plus 3D printer.
-This firmware has several pin modifications to better suit the SKR 1.4 and A4988 driver.
+This is a customized version of Marlin 2.0.x that has been configured to work with the BTT SKR 1.4 board for the Anycubic Kossel Line Plus 3D printer.
+This firmware has several pin modifications to better suit the BTT SKR 1.4 and A4988 driver.

 ## Installation

 To install this firmware, you need to:
 - Clone this repository to your machine
 - Build the source code using an appropriate tool (e.g., PlatformIO)
-- Flash the successfully built firmware onto the SRK 1.4 board
+- Flash the successfully built firmware onto the BTT SKR 1.4 board

 ## Pin Configuration